pulibrary/drds-handbook-deprecated/work_cycles.md

 ## Work Cycles

 Our team works in 2-week cycles, aka "sprints".
 We usually split into 2 sub-teams in each cycle, with each sub-team working on a different application or project.
-This means that we do not work on every application at all times.
+This means that we work on a prioritized subset of applications for each sprint.

 We track all our work in github issues and zenhub boards.
 Each project has a github repository.
 In most cases the issues from that repository are organized into columns on the corresponding zenhub board.
 These resources are listed on the [List of Applications](https://github.com/pulibrary/app_team_handbook/blob/master/applications.md)